JPatel87/locks-of-lush/README.md

 The hero image was selected as it effectively portrays to the user the intent of the site in a striking manner.
 The stylists images that have been selected add further vibrancy and freshness to the site which help to draw the users attention.
 All images were chosen as they also coordinated well with the colour theme of this site.

+Images were compressed using [Tiny png](https://tinypng.com/) in order to improve site load times for better user experience.

 ## Testing

 ### Tests performed